 As should be very clear by now, I really like using games for a learning and teaching.
 Therefore, I have created an interactive text game together with Kevin over at WordSwing.
 It’s called Escape and you can read more about it here:

 In essence, it’s an interactive text game where you choose your actions based on what you read and the story develops differently depending on what you choose (and if you choose badly, you lose).
-We have a second game like this in the pipeline!
+See also:

 9. Learning culture by playing Chinese games